 Scalability (no max loan or property limits like with conventional financing)

 Non-recourse financing (liability limited to the property or company, not your own personal assets)

-So what IS private money and how do you find private money lenders?
+So what IS private money lending and how do you get private money lenders for your real estate deals?
 Let’s start with definitions:

 A Private Money Lender: This is an individual with whom you have a relationship of trust who chooses to invest in your deals.
 It is NOT a professional lender, a hard money lender, a money broker, a transactional funder, or anything of the sort.

 A typical private money lender is a guy you work with at the office, your dentist, your doctor, the guy/gal you work out with at the gym, a retired aunt or uncle, your accountant, someone you used to do business with, a guy you met at your church, a friend of a friend who is looking to diversify, etc. Whoever they are, they are someone who has been relatively successful in another profession and now has some idle cash or a 401K/SDIRA which is not earning them much.
 They are unsatisfied with their returns they are currently getting.
 Maybe they even thought about real estate already but don’t have the time/knowledge to start investing themselves.

 Whoever they are, they are someone with whom you have built or are building a relationship.
 You’ve talked to them about your real estate deals a few times or maybe just about your strategy.
 They’ve told you about their “money problems” and you realized that you can help them by letting them invest with you.